NidhishV/IITG_Summer_Analytics_2025/README.md

 #Week 1:

 Introduction to Python and Python Libraries
-∙Basics of Python
+* Basics of Python
-∙NumPy
+* NumPy
-∙Pandas
+* Pandas
-∙Data Analysis and Visualisation using Matplotlib and Sebon
+* Data Analysis and Visualisation using Matplotlib and Sebon

 #Week 2: